publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s539g.md

     This Act, referred to in subsecs. (a), (c), and (h), is [Pub.
 L. 100–150][/us/pl/100/150], Nov.
 3, 1987, [101 Stat.
 881][/us/stat/101/881], which enacted this section and amended [section 1274 of this title][/us/usc/t16/s1274].
 For complete classification of this Act to the Code, see Tables.

-    The mining laws and the mineral leasing laws of the United States, referred to in subsec. (d), are classified generally to Title 30, Mineral Lands and Mining.

     The Geothermal Steam Act of 1970, referred to in subsec. (d), is [Pub.
 L. 91–581][/us/pl/91/581], Dec.
 24, 1970, [84 Stat.
-1566][/us/stat/84/1566], as amended, which is classified principally to chapter 23 (§ 1001 et seq.) of Title 30.
+1566][/us/stat/84/1566], as amended, which is classified principally to chapter 23 (§ 1001 et seq.) of Title 30, Mineral Lands and Mining.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 30][/us/usc/t30/s1001] and Tables.

 ----------